alexpournaras/aws-saa/notes/EBS.md

 - Can be **encrypted with KMS**
 - Fully **POSIX-compliant** (behaves like a Linux file system with API)
 - Can scale automatically, no need to specify how much capacity we need.
-- Use cases: Content management, web serving, data sharing, WordPress, etc.
+- Use cases: Content management, web serving, data sharing, WordPress, distributed applications (maybe with ELB) etc.

 > EFS allows mounting the same file system across multiple EC2 instances in **different AZs**.

+> EFS basically **creates ENIs** in each AZ and then our instances can use these ENIs to access the shared EFS data.

 ### 📈 Scalability
 - Supports **1000s of NFS clients** concurrently